shagunattri/rx/README.md

 ****

-Automate your Web Enumeration and save time with sub3num.
+Automate your Web Enumeration & reconnaissance and save time with sub3num.
 Enumeration and automation shellscript to find subdomains and other extra features.
 Integrates tools written in Go to automate the process of web application enumeration.

-script I built upon courtesy of @hmaverickadams.

 ## Features

 - Install essential reconnaissance tools and dependencies
 - Subdomain Enumeration
 - Find alive Subdomdomains
 - Look for possible Domain takeover
-- Screenshots of domain.
+- Directory busting with gobuster
+- Look a t unique HTML attribs using HTML-tool
-- Nmap Scan for Open Ports
+- Scan web server using nikto
+- Find archieve of URIs using waybackurls
+- ...and many more :)

 ### Installation